volzinnovation/kniffel/README.md

 - Safari
 - Edge

-## 📄 License
+## 📄 Software License

 MIT License - Feel free to use, modify, and distribute!

----
+## Buy the real thing

-Made with 🎲 for dice game enthusiasts
+Yahtzee is registered trademark of Hasbro (which bought Milton Bradley).
+It was first marketed under the name of Yahtzee by game entrepreneur Edwin S. Lowe in 1956.